Avesthagen: Recent publications

-In a new paper, available on bioRxiv in 2020, Avesthagen researchers characterized the genetic traits specific to the Zoroastrian-Parsi population—a community that has historically abstained from smoking.
+In a 2021 paper, Avesthagen researchers characterised the genetic traits specific to the Zoroastrian-Parsi population—a community that has historically abstained from smoking.
 Because of this unique social practice, Zoroastrian-Parsi genes may help scientists characterize biomarkers predictive of diseases caused by tobacco use, such as lung, head and neck, and esophagus cancers.

 To obtain a complete picture of population-specific variants, the Avesthagen team analyzed one hundred Zoroastrian-Parsi mitochondrial genomes to generate a “consensus genome.”
 This is a process that combines genetic information from a large number of individuals to determine the genetic traits typical to that population.
 The mitochondrial DNA of one hundred Zoroastrian-Parsi individuals sequenced created the “consensus mitochondrial genome” (AGENOME-ZPMCG V 1.0).